mayurankv/Obsidian-Code-Styler/README.md

 ## Settings

+### Excluded Codeblocks

+The plugin can be set to ignore certain codeblocks completely (for example if another plugin uses them like the `dataview` codeblocks).
+These are set in settings as a comma separated list.
+The wildcard \* operator can also be used to match languages such as 'ad-*' to match admonitions.

+This setting is used to tell the plugin which codeblocks it can ignore completely as opposed to just not decorating the codeblock.
+To not decorate a codeblock, use the [excluded languages setting](#excluded-languages).

+> **Note**
+> Setting excluded codeblocks for codeblocks used by other plugins you use is important as otherwise, the plugin does not know which codeblocks to ignore in certain cases.

 ### Excluded Languages

-The plugin can be set to ignore certain languages (for example if another plugin uses this codeblock language).
+The plugin can be set to ignore certain languages (for example if you want `python` codeblocks to not be decorated).
 These are set in settings as a comma separated list.
 The wildcard \* operator can also be used to match languages such as 'ad-*' to match admonitions.
-This wildcard can be either at the beginning or the end of the language.

-> **Note**
-> Setting excluded languages for codeblocks used by other plugins you use is important as otherwise, the plugin does not know which codeblocks to ignore in certain cases.
+This setting is used to tell the plugin to not decorate certain languages.
+To completely ignore a codeblock (i.e. a codeblock which doesn't generate a rendered codeblock in reading mode as a result of a plugin), use the [excluded codeblocks setting](#excluded-codeblocks).

 ### Themes